Highly Capable Program (HiCap)

 3rd-6th graders who qualify for HiCap will be invited to an information meeting in the fall, which may help you in your decision about whether or not to enroll your child in the pull-out program.
 The date for this meeting has not yet been determined.

 Parents of students who are not found eligible for HiCap services may appeal the decision.
 Parents are asked to fill out the Appeals Form and turn it in to Leslie Kitchel at the District Office within 10 days of receipt of the initial decision, and an appeals committee (HiCap Services Team) will be convened.
 The decision of the appeals committee is final.

-In keeping with new requirements passed by the Washington State Legislature, the Centralia School District will begin offering services to all elementary students who are identified as highly capable (HiCap) during every school day from the start of the 2016-17 school year.
-The new requirements confirm that HiCap services are a part of a gifted student’s basic education.
-As a result, schools are now required to provide specialized instruction to highly capable K-12 students on a daily basis.
+In keeping with new requirements passed by the Washington State Legislature, the Centralia School District will offers services to all elementary students who are identified as highly capable (HiCap) during every school day.
+HiCap services are a part of a gifted student’s basic education.
+As a result, schools are required to provide specialized instruction to highly capable K-12 students on a daily basis.

 Another way to meet this need is with a cluster model.
 In this model, gifted students are clustered in a regular classroom in groups of 4-8, with a teacher trained in strategies for highly capable learners.
 The rest of the class is balanced out with students who have varied abilities.
 This gives HiCap kids a group of peers to learn with, and allows for one teacher at each grade level to be the expert (rather than expecting every teacher to be the expert).